Healthy Homes Assessment Meeanee

 What are unreasonable gaps or holes?

-You don’t require to block gaps or holes which are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the household is heated and cools so that they are able to be opened and closed rather than securing.
-We will test the windows and doors during the Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes which are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for movement of the building when the house warms and cools to allow them to be shut and opened, rather than sticking.
+We will inspect all windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections